A History of Female Nude Paintings

 In 1790, Francisco de Goya showed, likely for the first time, the pubic hair of a real woman and not of a goddess or nymph in his painting La maja desnuda.
 The artist created the nude without any other justification than the pleasure of revealing herself.
 The naked woman has a confident look and stares directly at the viewer without shame or shyness.
 This painting, which represents the Spanish painter’s mistress, was commissioned privately and was supposed to be hidden from public view.
 It was nevertheless discovered and shocked society at the time!

 Realist painters often focused on nudes taken from their daily lives.
 Their models were from the so-called lower social classes: prostitutes, actresses or lovers.

 Of course, we cannot forget the painting The Origin of the World by Gustave Courbet, which caused a scandal with the public and at the Salons in 1866.
 Without censorship, it represents the female vagina.
 Courbet rejected academic painting and its idyllic, idealized versions of the nude.
 His painting always challenged the limits of the presentable.

-V. Impressionism: the Women Nude in all its Splendor
+5. Impressionism: The Women Nude in all its splendor

 Impressionist painters are credited with revisiting the nude.
 By removing the edges and contours of the body, they focus on color and brush strokes to give an energy and vitality to the bodies.
 It is within Impressionist painting that nudes caused the most scandal.
 Many artists painted ordinary women, usually in their simplest form.
 Impressionist artists represent the nude in a variety of ways.